ArkinSolomon/xpkg-client/README.md

 metadata will produce different results.
 If `OTHER` is selected for either `script_type` or `package_type`.
 The executor will throw an error.
 See wiki for more details.

-##### rename [$FILE] [$STRING or ...STRING]
+##### rename [$FILE]* [$STRING or ...STRING]

-Rename the file or directory that the first argument points to the value of the second argument, the only valid characters are all alphanumeric.
+Rename the file or directory that the first argument's file name changes to that of the second argument.
+Changes the value of the first argument to point to the renamed file.
 Does not allow names with '/', '\', '%', '..', or '~' in them.
-It also requires that the parent of the file that is being renamed is a `MUTABLERESOURCE`.
+It also requires that a parent of the file that is being renamed is a `MUTABLERESOURCE`.

 ##### resolve [$FILE]* [$RESOURCE or $MUTABLERESOURCE or $DIRECTORY] [$PATHLIKE or ...PATHLIKE]